-Arbel, a moshav, has stunning views over the Kinneret from this sheer cliff face.
-It is also the site of an ancient synagogue.
+Arbel, a moshav and also a mountain in Northern Israel, offers stunning views over the Kinneret (Sea of Galilee) from this sheer cliff face.
+It offers views of Mount Hernon in the Golan Heights and trails to a cave-fortress.
+It is also the site of ruins of an ancient synagogue.

 Arbel is a rite of passage for Israeli children.
 There are a series of walks on the cliff tops, some circular and easy.
-But the real challenge is the descent – no equipment is needed but it is not suitable for under 7 or 8 years and a moderately good heart to overcome acrophobia, helps.
+But the real challenge is the descent – no equipment is needed but it is not suitable for children under eight years old.

 Arbel is notable for the ruins of an ancient synagogue, one of the oldest in the world.
+They still can be seen today.
+This synagogue holds a special interest because it is the only synagogue in the world wherein the ark does not face Jerusalem.
 The door of the synagogue, still standing, was carved form a massive natural outcropping of limestone

 The big snag with Arbel is that another vehicle is needed at the bottom and the round trip by road is quite lengthly – but it is worth the effort.